Updated May 30, 2023

 #6 Sri Ranganathaswamy Temple

 The complex is a beautiful blend of temple and township.
 It’s the co-existence of temple activities and township activities for humans.
 The temple is across an area of 150 acres.
-The temple is a dedication to Lord Vishnu.
+It is a dedication to Lord Vishnu.
 The temple has Dravidian-style architecture.
 It has 50 shrines and 21 carved gopurams, and the main “Rajagopuram” of 240 feet height.
 It is the tallest gopuram Present in Asia.
 The temple also has seven prakaras.
 The temple is among the 108 “Divya Desams.”

 We hope that this EDUCBA information on “Temples in Tamilnadu” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.